Best RV Roadside Assistance Plans : RVs, Motorhomes, Campers

 A flat tire, a dead engine.
 An empty gas tank.

-Your only option is to leave your RV -and probably your loved ones- out in the middle of nowhere while you walk several miles to get help or stay there until morning and go look for help then.
+Your only option is to leave your RV or motorhome -and probably your loved ones- out in the middle of nowhere while you walk several miles to get help or stay there until morning and go look for help then.

 However, if you sign up to a roadside assistance program before you set off, something as simple as a flat tire or empty gas tank doesn’t have to turn your big trip into something out of a low-grade horror movie.